Conte-Ecology/basinCharacteristics/soilDrainageClass/README.md

 ## Output Rasters

+#### Soil Drainage Class
 Raster name: drainageclass <br>
 Description: This layer is a numeric representation of the soil drainage class.
 This category is defined in the Drainage Class ("drainagecl") column of SSURGO's Component table ("component").
-The raster is meant to be run through the `zonalStatistics` process in the parent `basinCharacteristics` folder.

 ## Notes

-- The range to run over is specified by state
+- The spatial range is determined by the list of states specified.